Automattic/wp-calypso/test/e2e/docs/setup.md

 ## Apple Silicon (arm64)

-Similar to instructions in macOS Intel architecture, install the arm64 variant of the required software, then follow these steps:
+Steps in the [Setup](../README.md#quick-start) will get users up and running.
+However, between Step 7 and Step 8, this additional step may be required:

-1. set the following environment variables:
+7. set the following environment variables:

 ```
 PUPPETEER_SKIP_DOWNLOAD=true
 ```

-2. install dependencies:
+8. install dependencies:

 ```
 yarn install